lyh710/mac_in_win10/README.md

     - Click **+** on the DNS entries and input **8.8.4.4**
     - You should be able to then log in your apple ID via the App Store (Not via the Settings)

+## Subsequent
+- Such VM setup is supposed to provide a MacOS for user to develop iOS app without a Windows 10 machine
+- With **Big Sur** installed, the corresponding **XCode** version will be relatively older